chonglab-pitt/chonglab-pitt.github.io/_pages/join_us.md

 Positions for a minimum of one year starting in the fall or spring semester and including full-time research during the summer before the senior year.
 Undergraduates majoring in chemistry, biology, physics, math, computer science, and related fields are encouraged to apply.
 Interested applicants should email a one-page resume along with contact information for two references to ltchong AT pitt DOT edu.

 ## Virtual Tour of the Chong Lab
+Video created in the first year of the pandemic (2020)
 {% include video id="1fV8hReWqR0" provider="youtube" %}

 ## Thinking about visiting or moving to Pittsburgh?